Gaurang-Agrawal1/My_new_Ecommerce/README.md

 - License

 ## Project Overview
-This repository includes two main tasks:
+It is E-commerce website Developed using MERN Stack

-### Task 1 - Node.js Authentication API
+### Authentication Using Node.js API
 - A Node.js API built with Express.js for user authentication, including signup, login, and profile management.
 - It utilizes MongoDB for data storage and JWT for secure authentication.

-### Task 2 - Node.js Project with MongoDB and NodeMailer
+### Node.js Project with MongoDB and NodeMailer
-- An extension of Task 1 that includes email confirmation functionality using NodeMailer.
+- Includes email confirmation functionality using NodeMailer.
 - This task demonstrates how to send confirmation emails upon user signup, providing a complete user authentication and verification workflow.

 ## Features